Deardorff Post-acute SNF Mortality and Home Discharge Index

 • Renal failure, severe (e.g., chronic kidney disease stage 4 or 5 or end stage renal disease)

-• Liver failure, severe (e.g., cirrhosis with complications sch as esophageal varices)
+• Liver failure, severe (e.g., cirrhosis with complications such as esophageal varices)

 • Dementia (e.g., Alzheimer’s disease, vascular dementia)